Tianjia Huang

 Graduate Research Assistant at Texas A&M University, USA (08/2021 - Present)

-Advisor: Dr. George Moridis and Dr. Thomas Blasingame -
+Advisor: Dr. George Moridis and Dr. Thomas Blasingame (NAE Member) -

 Ingenuity Internship at Lawrence Berkeley National Laboratory, USA (06/2024 - 08/2024)